Swimming Holes in Oregon

 Frequently Asked Questions

-What types of swimming spots does OR have?
+What types of swimming spots does Oregon have?

-Where are the best areas to find swimming holes in OR?
+Where are the best areas to find swimming holes in Oregon?

-Swimming destinations in OR are clustered around WINNEMUCCA (NV), BURNS JUNCTION (OR), FRENCHGLEN (OR), MEDFORD.
+Swimming destinations in Oregon are clustered around Winnemucca (NV), Burns Junction (Oregon), Frenchglen (Oregon), Medford.
 30 of the listed sites are officially sanctioned swimming areas, typically in state or national parks with better access and signage.
 6 are informal or unofficial access points — these require more research before visiting.

-When is the best time to visit swimming holes in OR?
+When is the best time to visit swimming holes in Oregon?

-Are swimming holes in OR safe for families and children?
+Are swimming holes in Oregon safe for families and children?

-Do I need a permit or reservation to swim in OR?
+Do I need a permit or reservation to swim in Oregon?